 Any true Southern kitchen will undoubtedly have a box or two of corn grits lying around.
-The pantry staple is made from dent corn, which has a slightly different starch content from sweet corn.
-They'll offer relatively the same flavor and texture as actual cornmeal.
+The pantry staple is a type of coarsely ground cornmeal, which has a slightly different starch content from sweet corn, and they'll offer relatively the same flavor and texture as actual cornmeal.

-Most regular grits have a coarser texture than cornmeal, so expect a bit of added crunch.
-They're super-absorbent, making them an excellent thickener for soups, stews, and other liquid-based recipes.
-Start with a slightly smaller amount of grits than the recipe calls for cornmeal, and add as more as needed to avoid overdoing it.
+Most regular corn grits have a coarser texture than cornmeal, so expect a bit of added crunch.
+Corn grits are super-absorbent, making them an excellent thickener for soups, stews, and other liquid-based recipes.
+Start with a slightly smaller amount of corn grits than the recipe calls for cornmeal, and add as more as needed to avoid overdoing it.

 Homemade Cornmeal With Corn Kernels

 All you'll need is a bag of unpopped popcorn kernels and a coffee grinder, blender, or food processor.
 Add the corn kernels and grind until it forms a coarse powder.
 Once it's reached your desired texture, sieve the powder to remove any larger pieces.
-Depending on the coarseness you're aiming for, it may take two or three grinds to achieve your desired consistency.
+It may take two or three grinds to achieve your desired consistency, depending on the coarseness you're aiming for.

 When using polenta as a cornmeal replacement, stick with a 1 to 1 ratio.
 It's a bit sweeter than cornmeal, so you may want to decrease the amount of sugar recommended in the original recipe.
 The final end result will probably look more yellow too.

 Corn flour— sometimes called polenta flour— is one of the best substitutes for finely ground cornmeal.
 The pillowy yellow powder is made from super, super finely ground corn, so it'll add the same sweetness and flavor as standard cornmeal.
-This fine grind will change the texture a bit, producing a lighter end result that's a bit less dense.
+This fine grind will change the texture a bit, producing a lighter, less dense end result.

-Corn flour is great for replacing cornmeal in baking and thickening.
+Substitute cornmeal with corn flour in baking and thickening.
 Stick to a 1 to 1 ratio when substituting corn flour for cornmeal.
 Reduce the cooking time by a few minutes to accommodate for the lighter texture.